OrangeEcho-Devs/WindowsVistaBot/README.md

 ## Support

-If you need any support, please join our Discord server. https://discord.gg/rPAyzNs
+If you need any support, please join our Discord server.
+(Apple Explained server) https://discord.gg/rPAyzNs